-Lucinda Riley has become one of my favorite authors; I am particularly enjoying her series of novels called The Seven Sisters.
+Lucinda Riley (1965 – 2021) is one of my favorite authors; I particularly enjoyed her series of eight novels called The Seven Sisters.
 This one however is not a favorite.
 Awarded three stars on Goodreads.

 It’s simply less polished.
 The plot is less sophisticated, more predictable.
 Riley doesn’t yet trust the reader to figure things out from the characters, and, instead, has to spell out everything she wants the reader to know.
 Even the dialog is flatter than what I have come to expect from her more recent novels.